Synonym(s)

 Progression/forecastThis section has been translated automatically.

-Skin alterations usually heal completely.
-Hypo- or hyperpimplantations are possible.
+Skin lesions usually heal completely and without scarring.
+Hypo- or hyperpimgentations are possible.

-In more than 50% of patients more than 4 ARA criteria (see lupus erythematosus, systemic) are positive.
+More than 50% of patients are positive for more than 4 ARA criteria (see lupus erythematosus, systemic).

-About 15% of patients develop internal involvement (arthralgias, nephritis, cardiac involvement, hematological complications) during the course of their disease and meet the criteria of systemic lupus erythematosus.
+About 15% of patients develop internal involvement (arthralgias, nephritis, cardiac involvement, hematologic complications) during the course of their disease and fulfill the criteria of systemic lupus erythematosus.

 LiteratureThis section has been translated automatically.